candraczapansky/LiveBooking/SMS_AUTO_RESPOND_SETUP_GUIDE.md

 - Leave auto-respond numbers empty to respond to all

 ### 4. Response Length
-- Keep responses under 160 characters for single SMS
+- Keep responses under 500 characters for optimal SMS delivery
-- Consider breaking longer responses into multiple messages
+- Consider breaking longer responses into multiple messages if needed
 - Test responses on actual phones

 ### 5. Monitoring